realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 - Humans can handle 7±2 items in their short-term working memory at a given time, so code lines should be broken up when approaching 6 items on a given line.
 - Horizontal line complexity should never have more than 8 items on a given line.
-- Strive to keep line complexity to maximum of 6 "items," and know when you get past that number, it causes a dramatic increase in the cognitive load which slows comprehension.
+- Strive to keep line complexity to maximum of 6 "items," and know when the complexity passes that number, it causes a dramatic increase in the cognitive load which slows comprehension, for most readers.

 ### Encapsulation of Data via Intention-named methods